One million bank workers strike across India

 The union boss said bank employees´ workloads had increased since Prime Minister Narendra Modi was elected four years ago and implemented a number of economic initiatives.

-A sudden move in late 2016 to devalue 86 percent of India´s currency sparked long lines at ATMS and chaotic scenes at banks.
+A sudden move in late 2016 to devalue 86 percent of India´s currency sparked long lines at the automated teller machines (ATMs) and chaotic scenes at banks.

 Many poorer Indians, reliant on cash, were left scrambling to buy basic necessities as their meagre savings evaporated in an instant.

-MUMBAI: Around one million bank employees went on strike across India Wednesday, a union representative said, demanding better pay and a government crackdown on companies who wilfully default on loan payments.
+Mumbai: Around one million bank employees went on strike across India on Wednesday, a union representative said, demanding better pay and a government crackdown on companies who wilfully default on loan payments.

 Some 5,000 workers chanted slogans and waved banners at a protest in the financial capital Mumbai, union boss Devidas Tuljapurkar said, as they claimed they were paying the price for India´s mountain of bad debts.